anjackson/anjackson.github.io/_posts/2023-03-21-speeding-up-format-identification.md

 But, having said all that, it's perfectly possible that I've simply not understood how DROID _actually_ works.
 Please [let me know](https://digipres.club/@anj) if I'm mistaken!

+_UPDATED: 2023-03-22: It looks like the issue isn't RAM caching, but is more related to modifications that were being made to the signature files to avoid some of the issues discussed above.
+See [the original thread](https://github.com/digital-preservation/droid/issues/906) for details._

 ## Alternative Matching Algorithms

 Finally, I want to highlight [the different approach taken by the Siegfried tool](https://www.itforarchivists.com/#changes-to-the-matching-algorithm).
 This makes some pretty reasonable assumptions that allow it to avoid scanning _all_ the signatures.
 It also uses explicit memory-mapped I/O where possible, which should be a bit faster than DROID's approach, and should help ensure the identification process can continue without the RAM cache of the current file getting dropped.

 Finally, I wonder if it's possible to compile a large set of format signatures down into a single finite state machine (along the lines of e.g. [the Ragel State Machine Compiler](http://www.colm.net/open-source/ragel/)).
 This would be like a single massive regular expression, with multiple possible end states corresponding to different formats (and combinations of formats?!).

-If such a thing is possible, then it would always complete in a single pass, and shoud only require caching the current 'chunk' of file being scanned.
+If such a thing is possible, then it would always complete in a single pass, and should only require caching the current 'chunk' of file being scanned.
 But frankly, even if it is possible, I'm not sure it would be worth the effort in terms of implementation complexity and maintenance load.

 Just buy more RAM!